 - Link your checking account to your savings account.
 If you know you have a certain amount of money in your checking account at a certain time every month, an automatic transfer to your savings account is a great way to build your savings.
-Linking your checking account to your savings account can give you access to extra cash when needed and make it easy to transfer money between accounts.
+Linking your checking account to your savings account can give you access to extra cash when you need it and make it easy to transfer money between accounts.
 In addition, some banks allow customers to automatically transfer funds from their checking to savings account every time they use their debit card.
-(Learn more about Bank of America’s Keep the Change® programFootnote 1.)
+Learn more about Bank of America’s Keep the Change® programFootnote 1.)

-- Track your spending using online and mobile banking and alerts.
+- Track your spending using Online and Mobile Banking and alerts.
 Online banking is a useful way to keep an eye on your account balance and spending.
 You can monitor your checking account information by logging into your account from your computer or mobile device.
 Online banking also enables you to pay bills electronically without having to deal with the mail or extra paper.
 In addition, many banks offer online banking alerts via email or text that notify you when your account balance drops below a specified level, or when a check you've written has cleared your account.

 - Take advantage of automatic payments.
-Setting up automatic payments for recurring bills through online bill pay can be a helpful way to ensure your bills are paid on time and with no hassles.
+Setting up automatic payments for recurring bills through online bill pay can be a helpful way to ensure your bills are paid on time and with less hassle.
 This common checking account feature can help eliminate the worry about whether your checks may be lost in the mail, the need for stamps and the hassle of setting aside time to pay bills.
-Automatic payments can also be a good way to ensure your bills are paid on time when you are traveling or away from home.
+Automatic payments can also be a good way to help ensure your bills are paid on time when you are traveling or away from home.

 These checking account features can make your life and your banking much simpler.
 Keep in mind, however, that while a checking account can be a powerful tool for managing your money, it is only one component in your financial toolbox.

 Return to Get Answers